uhasker/large-language-models-for-software-engineers/src/01-text-in-text-out.md

 Please keep the mathematical notation to a minimum.
 ```

-Apart from this key insight, there are a few basic techniques that can be used to improve the quality of the output of an LLM.
+You might also ask the model to role-play as a lawyer, a friendly travel guide, a skeptical editor—tailored to your task.
+LLMs can be usefully thought of as **character simulators**, adapting their tone and style to match the role you assign.

+> There is a lot of very interesting research on LLMs and character simulation including darker aspects like LLM trying to role-play way too hard ending up in sycophantic behavior.
+> These topics are unfortunately beyond the scope of this book, but if you want to know more about it, we recommend starting with [Sycophancy in GPT-4o: what happened and what we’re doing about it](https://openai.com/index/sycophancy-in-gpt-4o/) and doing your own research from there.

-One such technique is to use **few-shot prompting**, which refers to providing the model with a few examples of the desired behavior.
+Another technique is to use **few-shot prompting**, which is a fancy term that simply refers to providing the model with a few examples of the desired behavior.

 Consider the case where we want to find out if a movie review is positive, negative, or neutral.
 We could write a simple **zero-shot** prompt: